walkerleigh/home-assistant.io/source/_integrations/mqtt.markdown

 ## Configure MQTT options

-To change the settings, follow these steps:
+To change the options, follow these steps:

 1. Go to **{% my integrations title="Settings > Devices & services" %}**.
 2. Select the MQTT integration.
 3. Select **Configure**, then **Re-configure MQTT**.
 4. To open the MQTT options page, select **Next**.

+### Change MQTT discovery options

+The MQTT discovery options can be changed by following these steps:

+1. Navigate to **Settings** > **Devices & Services**
+2. Find the MQTT integration and click on it
+3. Click **CONFIGURE MQTT OPTIONS** button to open the MQTT discovery options page

 ### Discovery options